TL;DR: Every Rodz webhook payload includes an

 Step 1: Capture the Raw Body

-The single most important step is preserving the raw request body.
+Preserving the raw request body is the most important step.
 If you use Express with express.json(), the middleware parses the body and discards the original bytes.
 Any whitespace reformatting or key reordering during parsing will change the hash.

 Express provides a verify callback that gives you access to the raw buffer before parsing: